sophiajt/jntrnr.github.io/_posts/2016-02-08-rust-quickie-matching-strings.md

     found &-ptr) [E0308]
 ```

-Bummer, at least on the surface it looks like we don't have an easy way to use a string constant like "-" in our pattern match when what we're matching against a String.
+Bummer!
+At least on the surface, it looks like we don't have an easy way to use a string constant like "-" in our pattern match when what we're matching against a String.

 Luckily, Rust pattern matching has a way to help us.
 We can approximate the above by using ```match guards```.
 Match guards allow us to put an additional ```if``` expression on the pattern.